Class RedisConnection

 • zremrangebyrank

-public long zremrangebyrank(String key,
+public long zremrangebyrank(String key, long start, long stop)

 Description copied from interface: RedisConnectionCommands